uyeeeeee/MPtechs-POS-/README.md

 MPtechs POS System

-About The Project
-MPtechs is a robust Point of Sale (POS) system tailored for efficient sales management and inventory control.
-The system is designed to cater to two main user categories: administrators and cashiers.
-Administrators possess full database access and oversee system configurations, while cashiers manage sales transactions and inventory updates.
+MPtechs Point of Sale (POS) System Overview: MPtechs is a powerful POS system designed to facilitate effective inventory control and sales management.
+Cashiers and administrators are the two primary user groups that the system is intended to support.
+While cashiers handle sales transactions and inventory changes, administrators maintain system setups and have complete database access.

 How the System Works
-Administrators have the authority to create user profiles, manage product listings, and configure system settings.
-Cashiers utilize the system for processing sales transactions, updating inventory levels, and managing customer interactions.
-Both admin and cashier roles contribute to the seamless operation of the system.

-Pages
+The ability to modify product listings, establish user profiles, and alter system settings is granted to administrators.
+The technology is used by cashiers to handle client contacts, update inventory levels, and conduct sales transactions.
+The cashier and administrative positions both play a part in the system's smooth operation.

+Pages:
 Landing Page
 Login Page
 Home Page